geological-survey-of-queensland/geological-properties-database/README.md

 GSQ creates, collects and provides geoscience data, information and advice on economic resources and seeks to develop an understanding of the geological properties of the State of Queensland, both at surface and in the sub-surface.

 ## Important! - Semantic Sensor Network Ontology (SOSA)
-The Geoproperties Database is based on the SOSA ontology.
-Understanding this ontology is key to understanding the GeoProperties Database.

-The [Sensor, Observation, Sample, and Actuator (SOSA)](https://www.w3.org/TR/vocab-ssn/) ontology provides a formal but lightweight general-purpose specification for modelling the interaction between the entities involved in the acts of observation, actuation, and sampling.
+The [Sensor, Observation, Sample, and Actuator (SOSA)](https://www.w3.org/TR/vocab-ssn/) ontology provides a formal but lightweight general-purpose specification for modelling the interaction between the entities involved in the acts of observation, actuation, and sampling, the activity of which is called a "sensor".
 It assists with describing the relationships between database properties and entities.
+It is built upon the The Semantic Sensor Network (SSN) ontology, a framework for producing machine-processable representation of sensor capabilities, properties, observations and measurement processes.

+The Geoproperties Database is based on the SOSA/SSN ontology.
+Understanding this ontology is key to understanding the Geological Properties Database.
+See Figure 1 (High-level Geological Properties data model) below for an example of applying this ontology GSQ's data.
+Items such as "isSurveyOf" and "hasResult" are SOSA/SSN terms describing the relationship between entities in the Geological Properties Database.

 ## The Geological Properties Database
 The Geological Survey of Queensland is creating a new Geological Properties database as the single source of truth for historical and new data.
+You may see it referred to as "GeoProperties" or simply "GeoProps".

 ### Objectives of the Geological Properties Database
 * Replace the existing Surface Geology functionality in the MERLIN system.